-- 1. Graduates will demonstrate cognitive, psychomotor, and affective skills necessary to fulfill the roles and responsibilities of the clinical laboratory technician. - 2.
+- Graduates will demonstrate cognitive, psychomotor, and affective skills necessary to fulfill the roles and responsibilities of the entry-level clinical laboratory technician. - 2.
 Graduates will demonstrate technical skills and delivery of reliable results with assurance and confidence in performing laboratory tasks. - 3.
-Graduates will demonstrate appropriate professional communication skills, attitudes, and ethics required of clinical laboratory technicians. - 4.
-Graduates will value the service clinical laboratory technicians render to the consumer/public and other health care professionals. - 5.
-Graduates will appreciate the role of other laboratory and health care professionals in the delivery of patient care. - 6.
-Graduates will understand that continuing education and personal development are life-long pursuits necessary for maintenance and growth as health care professionals.
+Graduates will demonstrate appropriate professional communication skills, attitudes, and ethics required of medical laboratory technicians. - Graduates will integrate the role and services of medical laboratory technicians with the roles and services of other health care professionals in the delivery of patient care to the consumer/public. - 5.
+Graduates will recognize that continuing education is necessary for maintenance, certification, and recertification as health care professionals. - Graduates will be academically prepared to apply and seek national certification by examination through a recognized agency.

-The Associate of Science in Clinical Laboratory Science is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS), 8410 W. Bryn Mawr Avenue, Suite 670, Chicago, IL 60631-3415; Telephone number (773) 714-8880; FAX number 773-714-8886).
+The Associate of Science in Clinical Laboratory Science is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS), 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119 (www. naacls.org); telephone number (773) 714-8880; FAX number 773-714-8886).
 Students who successfully complete the program are eligible to seek national certification through completion of the national certification examination.

 Avoyelles Hospital

 Beauregard Memorial Hospital

 CHRISTUS St. Frances Cabrini Hospital

+LaSalle General Hospital

 LSUHSC Huey P. Long Medical Center

-Iberia General Hospital

-Oakdale Community Hospital

 Opelousas General Hospital

-Our Lady of Lourdes Regional Medical Center

-Savoy Medical Center

 Veteran's Administration Medical Center (VA)

-Winn Parish Medical Center
+Ville Platte Medical Center

-- 1. Students must complete all of the requirements pertaining to associate degrees as specified on pages 75-77 of this catalog. - 2.
+- 1. Students must complete all of the requirements pertaining to associate degrees as specified on pages 73-75 of this catalog. - 2.
 Students must earn a grade of "C" or higher in all courses required by the curriculum.

-I. Ge General Education Requirements (27)

-A. English Composition (6) ENGL 1001

-B. Social Sciences (3) PSYC 20003

-C. Mathematics (6) MATH 1021 3 MATH/STAT 2011 3

-D. Natural Sciences (6) 3 CHEM 1201 3 CHEM 1202 3

-E. Humanities (3) CMST 20603

-F. Computer Literacy Requirements may be met through successful completion of CMIS 1000 or through an acceptable score on the computer competence examination.

-G. Fine Arts (3) General Education Fine Arts

-II. Ма jor Requirements (35) CLLT 10103
+I. eneral Education Requirements 1 (27) English Composition (6) ENGL 1001 В. Social Sciences (3) PSYC 2000 C. Mathematics (6) MATH 1021 3 STAT/MATH 2011 3 D. Natural Sciences (6) 3 CHEM 1201 3 CHEM 1202 3 E. Humanities (3) CMST 20603 F. Computer Literacy Requirements may be met through successful completion of CMIS 1000 or through an acceptable score on the computer competency examination.
+G. Fine Arts (3) General Education Fine Arts II. Ма tjor Requirements (35) CLLT 10103